Skip to main content

 Energy balance data

 The greenhouse gas inventory by the Environmental Protection Agency uses energy balance data.
-Part UN in-country reviews focus on the energy balance.
+Part of the UNFCCC in-country reviews of the GHG inventory focus on the energy balance.
 This happens every five years and ultimately drives improvements here.

 Working with stakeholders